DaniSoftwareZT/My-Swole-Pal/journals/Ally_Haas_Messimer.md

 ## March 6th 2023
     Today we got the funtionality to add an exercise to a workout.
 Daniel was our coder on this day.

+## March 7th 2023
+    Today we wrote unit tests and worked on some styling.
+The unit tests are all working.
+The styling has been really difficult because CSS is not fresh on any of our minds.
+All the functionality is working.
+Edwin was our coder today and then we switched for each person writting one unit test each.